Sensitive Skin Spotlight: Managing Eczema

-Did you know that more than 31 million Americans live with eczema?
-That’s about 1 in 10 individuals1.
-And it can develop at any age, from babies to middle-aged individuals and seniors.
+Did you know that more than 31 million Americans live with eczema?1 That’s about 1 in 10 people.
+And it can develop at any age, for a variety of reasons.

-Eczema isn't just sensitive skin; it presents unique challenges and requires distinct solutions, which in turn can make managing eczema a bit tricky.
-Fortunately, there are some simple ways to help manage eczema and minimize irritation.
+Eczema may cause skin to become sensitive, but it’s more than just “sensitive skin.”
+Eczema presents unique challenges and requires unique solutions, which can make managing eczema a bit tricky.
+Fortunately, there are some simple steps you can take to help manage the condition and minimize irritation.

 What is Eczema?

-There are seven different types of eczema, with atopic dermatitis being one of the most common.
-Some of the most similar symptoms across all types of eczema include, but are not limited to, itchiness, dryness, scaly patches, rashes, and blisters.
+There are seven different types of eczema, with atopic dermatitis being the most common.
+Some symptoms are similar across all types of eczema, such as itchiness, dryness, scaly patches, rashes, and blisters.1

-The cause of eczema can be challenging to determine.
-For instance, atopic dermatitis results from an overactive immune system, while contact dermatitis is a reaction to something that irritates the skin, such as dyes, perfumes, allergens, and more2.
+The cause of eczema can be hard to determine.
+For instance, atopic dermatitis results from an overactive immune system2, while contact dermatitis is the result of your skin cells being damaged by irritating substances like ingredients in detergents and soaps.3

-Most people with eczema will experience a "flare-up" at some point, characterized by itchiness, as well as some of the other symptoms mentioned above (like dryness or scaliness).
+Most people with eczema will experience a "flare-up" at some point, which is characterized by itchiness, and sometimes other symptoms like dryness or scaliness.
 During a flare-up, many people turn to lotions, creams, antihistamines, moisturizers, and even steroids to alleviate symptoms.

 However, identifying your skin's triggers and using the right products can help reduce the potential for flare-ups.